May 2026 Graduates....Tell us your plans after BSU by completing the Graduating Seniors Survey!

 Career Outcomes

 The information below will allow you to see career outcomes for the most recent graduating class that we have surveyed.
-This data is a summary of key findings, but to read the full report for the Class of 2024 Click Here.
-You can also find the report for the Class of 2023 by Clicking Here.
+This data is a summary of key findings, but you can read the full report for the Class of 2024 and the report for the Class of 2023 .

 • First Destination